 DUDE ACCESS SERVICES

-A range of services are available to help your patients access therapy
+Experience NUBEQA now with a range of services available to help your patients access therapy

 1-month free trial*

 Patients new to NUBEQA are eligible for up to 1 month of free treatment.

 Enroll patients by downloading and completing the Patient Service Request Form or calling the number below.

 Reimbursement, access, and other types of support are available.